 We plan to make a migration plugin available to help translate existing classic UW Theme page elements over to Gutenberg theme blocks.

-Each page element on your site, such as group of links or accordions, will be mapped to a Gutenberg block.
-We hope to offer two options for this:
+Each page element on your site, such as group of links or accordions, will be mapped to a Gutenberg block (unless it is being deprecated or addressed after launch).
+Check the Gutenberg status webpage for more details on how things will be mapped in the future.
+We hope to offer two options for migration:

 - A site-wide conversion option (for converting your entire site to Gutenberg blocks)